 Then problems began to unravel:

-Amanda and Tiffany realized their dream of business expansion and hitting 7-figures brought nightmares, headaches, and more aching hands.
+Amanda and Tiffany realized their dream of scaling their business to 7-figures was causing them to feel extremely overwhelmed, creating big headaches and more aching hands.
 But they never thought of giving up.

 After all, their inspiration for building Emery and Opal came from their biggest cheerleader, who was a strong-willed woman.
-So they sought help to solve their expansion dilemma through Flourish & Thrive Academy.

 “We chose the Momentum Program because we’ve been a longtime student of Flourish & Thrive.
 We did Laying the Foundation, we were part of the Diamond Insiders.
 It felt like the natural next step to a personalized learning system.”